-The purpose of this website is to provide information about global activities related to IPv6, thus facilitating awareness-raising of IPv6 deployment, as well as providing information related to training events being undertaken by relevant entities in the Internet community, as requested by WTSA-08 Resolution 64.
+The purpose of this website is to provide information about global IPv6 activities, thus facilitating awareness-raising of IPv6 deployment, as well as providing information related to training events being undertaken by relevant entities in the Internet community.
+ITU Members are invited to submit contributions on Resolution 64 implementation to ITU-T Study Group 2 and/or Study Group 3, as stipulated in WTSA Resolution 64.

 ITU is contributing actively in areas such as: